Eugene-Kuzmenko/moonshot_styleguide/README.md

 ```

 ### Avoid passing objects
-If you need to pass only a few props and especially if you create object anyway, it's better to pass fields as individual props instead of object
+If you need to pass only a few props and especially if you create object anyway, it's better to pass fields as individual props instead of object.
+Also it would make component more flexible

 Bad
 ```jsx